hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/01-getting-started.md

 (contract-call? .color-vote get-nb-of-voters)
 ```

 The commands should respectively print `u0`, `(ok true)` and `u1`.
 It means that our contract is running as expected.
 Currently `vote` can be called many times and it'll keep incrementing the value `get-nb-of-voters`.
-Let's prevent that.

 ### Conclusion